 In 2019, she co-founded Edinburgh Science Fiction & Fantasy Writers, is a member of BSFA, SCBWI and Society of Authors, and feels fortunate to have such an active literary scene on her doorstep.
 She is also a contributor for The Publishing Planet, a monthly newsletter on SFFH publishing.

 Her writing is influenced by her professional background in environmental policy and politics as well as her experience growing up in remote places.
 While her novels span both adult and younger audiences, they share common themes of morality, belonging, and fighting against all odds.
 Her most unrealistic dream is to go to space one day, but until then she’ll keep writing about characters that do.

-She is represented by Robbie Guillory at Kate Nash Literary Agency.
+She is represented by Robbie Guillory at Underline Literary Agency.